zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ## Context

-A drawing task's sub-task is designed to support volunteers answering additional questions for each drawing mark annotation.
+A drawing mark's sub-task is designed to support volunteers answering additional questions for each drawing mark annotation.
 It allows single choice or multiple choice question task, text task, dropdown task, and slider task.

 ### Annotation JSON structure